krystal/code-tasks/password-generator.md

 Tests should be included to verify that the code works as intended.

-Documentation should be included to demonstrate how to use this tool.
+Documentation should be included to demonstrate how to use the library.
 A well written README is more than sufficient.

-Do make some notes about any difficulties or issues you encountered during the development of this.
+Please add some notes about how you approached the problem, and any difficulties or issues you encountered during development.

 Push the library into a private repository on GitHub, and invite @adamcooke and @js1300 with read access.